 Dr Jason Roos

-is an assistant professor in the Department of Marketing Management at RSM.
-His research focuses on the way users and marketers engage with new media and has been published in top academic journals.
+Jason Roos is an associate professor of marketing management at RSM.
+He researches the areas of entertainment, new media, and digital advertising, and has appeared in top academic journals such as Marketing Science and Management Science.
+He specialises in applying expertise in data analytics and Bayesian econometrics to answer marketing questions.
 Before entering academia, he worked as a consultant and software engineer in Seattle, USA, and was managing director of an internet marketing and software firm.
 He earned his PhD in marketing from Duke University’s Fuqua School of Business, and received the prestigious INFORMS Society for Marketing Science Dissertation Award in 2011.

 Prof. Peter Vervest